-Dr. Jang received her doctoral degree in Aging Studies at the University of South Florida in 2000.
+Yuri Jang is a professor in the Steve Hicks School of Social Work at the University of Texas at Austin.
+She received her doctoral degree in Aging Studies at the University of South Florida in 2000.
 She completed her postdoctoral training at the University of South Florida Institute on Aging and at the University of Georgia Gerontology Center.
-Before she joined the University of Texas at Austin in 2012, she served as an Associate Professor in the School of Aging Studies at the University of South Florida.
+Before she joined the University of Texas at Austin in 2012, she served as an associate professor in the School of Aging Studies at the University of South Florida.

 Curriculum Vitae (PDF)